As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Pipeline 101

 Based on that, how do we even start to define a pipeline meeting?
-First and foremost, you want to make sure that as you are defining these separate stages of your operating cadence, you do three things.
+Firstly, you want to make sure that as you are defining these separate stages of your operating cadence, you do three things.

 Purpose

-If you do not have a good purpose statement or intention of what the outcomes are, I can promise you this meeting will get eaten up by something completely different and you won't end up focusing on your largest areas of opportunity that will enable your team's success.
+If you don't have a good purpose statement or intention of what the outcomes are, I can promise you this meeting will get eaten up by something completely different – and you won't end up focusing on the largest areas of opportunity that will enable your team's success.

-On top of that, if your sales reps don't have something to prepare for or understand what the purpose is for them, it can lead to what's called seller deficit disorder, that Force Management talks about, "Hey, Mr. or Mrs. Leader, I don't know why you're asking me for all this information because you don't use it".
+On top of that, if your sales reps don't have something to prepare for, or they don't understand what the purpose is for them, it can lead to what's called seller deficit disorder that Force Management talks about:

 pipeline 101